 Table of Contents

-The Best Panda Express Honey Sesame Chicken
+Why I Love This Panda Express Honey Sesame Chicken

-- 1 pound of chicken breast, boneless skinless, cut into 1" chunks
+- 1 pound of chicken breast, boneless, skinless, cut into 1" chunks

 - 1 large egg